shipilev/jdk-backports-monitor/README.md

        java -jar target/jdk-backports-monitor.jar --pushes 11.0.3

-3) List orphaned issues that were approved, but not yet pushed to a given release
+3) List issues that were approved, but not yet pushed to a given release

-       java -jar target/jdk-backports-monitor.jar --orphans 11
+       java -jar target/jdk-backports-monitor.jar --pending-pushes 11

 4) Display the issues list for a given filter id